Liverpool

 Through our Digital Connectivity Fund, we provided our customer Katey with a free laptop and six months’ free data so she could access training and education.
 Katey from Liverpool said: “Thank you so much Onward, this has been a game changer for me.
 I can now start my new job with better pay, better hours and I can work from home too!”

-Through the Onward Community Fund, we have gone beyond housing by granting over £20.2k to seven local projects across Merseyside since March this year.
-For further details about how you could get a grant for up to £2,500 and to apply, please email socialinvestment@onward.co.uk.
+Through the Onward Community Fund, we have gone beyond housing by granting over £20.2k to seven local projects across Merseyside since March last year.
+For further details about how you could get support, please email socialinvestment@onward.co.uk.

 One of the projects to receive a grant from the fund was Norris Green Community Alliance’s Food for All initiative, which is set to support around 720 households with essential food and household items as well as employment opportunities, health and wellbeing support.